Stephen Molumphy: Munster

 Molumphy joined the Munster inter-provincial team in advance of the 2009 Inter-provincial Championship.
 He made his first appearance for the team on 21 February 2009 when he lined out at full-forward in a 2–20 to 2–18 defeat by Connacht at the semi-final stage.

 Molumphy was again selected for Munster for the 2012 Inter-provincial Championship.
 He made his only appearance of the campaign on 19 February 2012 when he came on as a 44th-minute substitute for Pa Cronin in a 3–14 to 1–16 defeat by Leinster.

 After a one-year absence, Molumphy was again selected for Munster in advance of the 2014 Inter-provincial Championship.
 He made his final appearance for the team on 9 February 2014 when he lined out at left wing-forward in a 1–18 to 0–16 defeat by Connacht in the semi-final.

+Belgium

+Molumphy joined Belgium GAA hurling team in late 2024 and two months later was part of the hurling team who won the Vienna Gaelic European Hurling tournament, the first trophy won by Belgium since 2019.
+Molumphy was awarded the Player of the Tournament award at the first round tournament of the 2025 European Hurling Championships in Maastricht on 3 May.

 Coaching career

 Irish Defence Forces

-Molumphy was manager of the DF hurling team between 2018-2019 which were successful in retaining the representative series titles.
+Molumphy was manager of the DF hurling team between 2018 and 2019 which were successful in retaining the representative series titles.

 Wexford

 On 21 November 2018, it was revealed that Molumphy had joined Davy Fitzgerald's Wexford senior hurling management team as a selector.
-In his first season as a selector, he helped guide the team to the Leinster Championship title after a 1–23 to 0–23 defeat of Kilkenny in the final.
+In his first season as a selector/coach, he helped guide the team to the Leinster Championship title after a 1–23 to 0–23 defeat of Kilkenny in the final.